Gmt Capital Corp Buys Berry Global Group Inc, Alibaba Group Holding, Avrobio Inc, Sells Baidu Inc, DuPont de Nemours Inc, Overstock.com Inc

 Gmt Capital Corp sold out a holding in Overstock.com Inc. The sale prices were between $49.46 and $107.73, with an estimated average price of $74.94.Sold Out: Reinsurance Group of America Inc (RGA)

-Gmt Capital Corp sold out a holding in Reinsurance Group of America Inc. The sale prices were between $104.03 and $133.9, with an estimated average price of $118.77.Sold Out: Ulta Beauty Inc (ULTA)
+Gmt Capital Corp sold out a holding in Reinsurance Group of America Inc. The sale prices were between $104.03 and $133.9, with an estimated average price of $118.77.Sold Out: Alexion Pharmaceuticals Inc (ALXN)

-Gmt Capital Corp sold out a holding in Ulta Beauty Inc. The sale prices were between $279.76 and $347.5, with an estimated average price of $310.88.Sold Out: Alexion Pharmaceuticals Inc (ALXN)
+Gmt Capital Corp sold out a holding in Alexion Pharmaceuticals Inc. The sale prices were between $148.19 and $161.75, with an estimated average price of $154.75.Sold Out: Ulta Beauty Inc (ULTA)

-Gmt Capital Corp sold out a holding in Alexion Pharmaceuticals Inc. The sale prices were between $148.19 and $161.75, with an estimated average price of $154.75.Sold Out: TherapeuticsMD Inc (TXMD)
+Gmt Capital Corp sold out a holding in Ulta Beauty Inc. The sale prices were between $279.76 and $347.5, with an estimated average price of $310.88.Sold Out: TherapeuticsMD Inc (TXMD)

 Gmt Capital Corp sold out a holding in TherapeuticsMD Inc. The sale prices were between $1.24 and $2.55, with an estimated average price of $1.57.Sold Out: LivaNova PLC (LIVN)